 11 Things You Should Never Do When You Have a Fever

 A fever—defined as a temporary increase in body temperature over 98.6 Fahrenheit—is a common sign of illness.
-But recently, this bodily signal has attracted uncommon attention: It can be a sign of COVID-19, the respiratory illness caused by the novel coronavirus.
+But recently, this bodily signal has attracted uncommon attention: It can be a sign of COVID-19.
 It can also signify something less serious, like a common flu.
 No matter what the origin, these are the best practices you should follow if you develop a fever.
 (And always contact your healthcare provider if your fever is over 103 F, or if you have concerns.)
+Read on, and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.

 Don't Drink Certain Beverages